w3f/Grants-Program/applications/Interstellar-network2.md

 |      1. | Display Circuit update       | We will modify the current display circuit to enable a more comfortable user experience by decreasing the cognitive load needed for the user to read the screen. - likely by adding specific sub-circuits to manage a set of probabilities of displaying segments for each frame, then fine tuned segments ON/OFF per frame to improve readbility
 |      2. | Light security screen     | We will provide a less secure but very comfortable to read secure screen version using fading with less blinking (link)  - this  non-screenshot proof version will be used later with our adaptive security framework                                                                      |

+**Additional information (reason for amendment):**

+As we prioritize the user experience and aim to showcase the FPS improvement and overall viusal improvement for the user compared to the previous milestone, there is no need for a Docker here.
+Instead, we provide an offline demo app to simplify the evaluation.

+However, if you'd like to test the full pipeline for this milestone, we can provide you with both a Docker and an online version of the app and the related demo tutorial.